Oh, I can’t sit back and not comment any longer because I have recently seen some abominations masquerading as frittata.

 If you are making an egg thing in a cake tin or oven dish, call it what it is, an egg and vegetable bake.
 If it goes in a flan ring or tart dish, call it a flan or a tart.
 If it is stacked or layered, it’s a stack or something else.
 Just don’t call it a frittata.

-A frittata is a simple concoction of few ingredients – Italian cooking at its best –which perfectly illustrates the ‘less is more’ ethos (that is, you won’t make a recipe taste better by adding more stuff).
+A frittata is a simple concoction of few ingredients – Italian cooking at its best – that perfectly illustrates the ‘less is more’ ethos (that is, you won’t make a recipe taste better by adding more stuff).
 Fresh eggs, a seasonal ingredient and seasonings are all you need.

 A frittata is a thin egg dish which is a cross between a flat sort of omelette and a pancake – it is neither, of course, but the point I want to make is that it should be thin.
 There should be just enough egg to hold any ingredients together, the edges should be crisp and lacy, and it should be well seasoned.

-To reiterate: Anything over 1.5cm in height is not a frittata.
+To reiterate: Anything over 1.5cm (about half an inch) in height is not a frittata.
 Anything made in a cake tin or roasting dish is not a frittata.
 It may look great and taste good, but call it something else.
 And, finally, a frittata should not be a home for leftovers, unless they are of superb quality.

 The tips to remember are these: